chalklab/knowledger/book/concept.md

 - a place to capture research data digitally at birth (including a log of research activities)
 - an interface that allows easy annotation (text, audio, video)
 - a platform that provides data analysis and workflow tools (through integrated modules)
-- a system that integrates with online research resources (visual API’s)
+- a system that integrates with online research resources ('visual' APIs)
 - a resource that stores data semantically (for knowledge mining)
 - a notebook that allows sharing of workflows, protocols, metadata standards
 - an ecosystem that is focused on data management, trust, and enabling collaboration